kshitij-y/payment-app/README.md

 ## payment-app

 - Download the file
+- Ask for the mongoDB url to the creater
 - go to backend to index.js and run it
 - go to frontend and run these commands
 - npm i